 How do I disable WebRTC leaks in Edge?

 If your VPN extension includes WebRTC protection, enable it.
 If not, consider browser settings or extensions that block or limit WebRTC requests to reduce fingerprinting risk, and ensure DNS and IP routing go through the VPN.
+Super vpn edge review and guide: everything you need to know about setup, features, privacy, speeds, and comparisons 2026

 Should I still care about a full-device VPN if I only browse with Edge?